The main COVID symptoms have changed, research shows

 Among fully vaccinated participants, symptoms frequently reported earlier on in the pandemic were less prevalent, like the loss of smell, fever, and shortness of breath.
 Loss of smell and shortness of breath have also been reported less often by unvaccinated patients who test positive for COVID.

-Other symptoms frequently reported seem to have become less prevalent as well, like chills or shivers; COVID toes or fingers; and stomach aches.

-Currently, the Centers for Disease Control and Prevention still list symptoms like fatigue, muscle or body aches, nausea or vomiting, and diarrhea as possible COVID symptoms.
+Currently, the CDC still lists symptoms like fatigue, muscle or body aches, nausea or vomiting, and diarrhea as possible COVID symptoms.
 These are the same symptoms listed in 2021 and 2020.

-Though ZOE didn’t provide details on how severe these symptoms were or which COVID variant they are related to, researchers found the symptoms of omicron, currently the dominant variant in the world, seem to be milder than the once-dominant delta variant.

-“Right now, we have other competing viruses,” Dr. Ilan Shapiro, Chief Medical Affairs Officer for Los Angeles-based AltaMed, told Nexstar.
-“We’re starting to see influenza, we’re starting to see rhinovirus, we’re starting to see a lot of other viruses.”
-He stressed the importance of testing, because treatment for each virus can vary.
+“We have other competing viruses,” Dr. Ilan Shapiro, Chief Medical Affairs Officer for Los Angeles-based AltaMed, told Nexstar.
+“We’re starting to see influenza.
+We’re starting to see rhinovirus.
+We’re starting to see a lot of other viruses.”
+He stressed the importance of testing because treatment for each virus can vary.

 Alix Martichoux contributed to this report.